UNGlobalPulse/UNGP-settlement-modelling/docs/source/symptoms.rst

 Disease Characteristics
 =======================

-By deafult, the ``JUNE`` is set up to model COVID-19.
+By default, the ``JUNE`` is set up to model COVID-19.
 It has the capacity to model multiple variants, where different parameters are set relative to the wild-type (original) variant.
 The disease is able to be changed.

-TODO:
-- Mention 2 different data folders
+**Note:** In this section we will run through how the disease is set up in the ``JUNE`` code, with only a few references to the code in this repository.
+We will try to make clear throughout which code we are referring to.
+To change these, we recommend you locally install ``JUNE`` to make the necessary changes.
+In addition, various changes may be required to the ``JUNE`` data folder to change disease parameters as the core of the disease parameter setting is done there.

 Infection
 *********